rticommunity/rticonnextdds-connector-py/docs/output.rst

 In these two cases, only the *key* fields in the ``output.instance`` are relevant.

+See :meth:`Output.write` for more information on the supported parameters.

 Matching with a Subscription
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before writing, you can use the method :meth:`Output.wait_for_subscriptions()` to
 detect when a compatible DDS subscription is matched or stops matching.
 It returns
 the change in the number of matched subscriptions since the last time it was called::

    change_in_matches = output.wait_for_subscriptions()

 For example, if a new compatible subscription is discovered within the specified
-``timeout``, the function returns 1.
+``timeout``, the function returns 1; if an previously matching subscription
+no longer matches (for example, due to the application being closed), it returns -1.

-You can obtain information about the existing matched subscriptions with
+You can obtain information about the currently matched subscriptions with
 :attr:`Output.matched_subscriptions`:

 .. testcode::